 - We are also HIPAA compliant

-Here is a screenshot of a custom demo we built to showcase what's possible when customizing your embeds.
-This demo is built using CSS Grid Layout and HTML.
-[Open the demo](https://daily-co.github.io/daily-js/demo/demo-css-grid.html).
+Here is a screenshot of a custom demo we built to showcase what's possible when customizing a call with Daily.
+We built this demo with React.
+Open the demo.

 This post helps you understand all the elements involved in building a custom video call UI.
 We provide a checklist of key items, as well as examples.
 Let's get started!